charlesdedampierre/BunkaTopics/README.md

 ### Common

-Below, you will find an overview of common functions in BERTopic.
+Below, you will find an overview of common functions in Bunkatopics.

 | Method | Code  |
 |-----------------------|---|